 If you are involved in vulnerability research, reverse engineering or penetration testing, I suggest to try out the Python programming language.
 It has a rich set of useful libraries and programs.
 This GitHub project lists some of them.

 See the list of Python tools

 Scapy is really awesome packet capture and construction tool by Philippe Biondi, written in Python.

 From 2007 to 2010 I severely improved the initial Windows port, wrote the Windows installation guide and integrated the existing docs into a Sphinx-based Scapy manual (PDF).
-Here you'll fine Windows installer for libdnet and Python 2.7 (dnet-1.12.win.32-py2.7.exe) and slides for a talk (PDF) that I gave at the PyCologne Python user group.
+Here you'll find a Windows installer for libdnet and Python 2.7 (dnet-1.12.win.32-py2.7.exe) and slides for a talk (PDF) that I gave at the PyCologne Python user group.

 Scapy homepage on GitHub